1:40 Scale Class 3 ROV

 Uses for 3d Printed Models

 The scale and level of detail required depends on what you are trying to communicate.
 We can produce the external shape and form or include internal detail with cut-away and lift-off sections.
-Take a look at one of our recent projects as an example where internal detail was important.
+Take a look at one of our recent projects as an example where internal detail was a critical part of the brief.

-Celtic3d can incorporate 3d printing into your workflow as an inexpensive, rapid way to get some additional value from your digital assets and help improve your client engagement.
+Celtic3d can incorporate 3d printing into your workflow as an inexpensive, rapid way to get some additional value from your digital assets and improve your client engagement, especially with non-technical stakeholders.

 More on Architectural models